ConstanzaSchibber/constanzaschibber.github.io/InProgress.md

 title: "Working Papers"
 ---

 The following is a list of some of my current working papers, some of which are under review.
-My dissertation developed three papers, which are in my [Dissertation page](https://constanzaschibber.github.io/dissertation/)
+My dissertation developed three papers, which are listed on my [Dissertation page](https://constanzaschibber.github.io/dissertation/)

 ## Legislative Organization